0xh3xa/algorithms/README.md

     - Arbitrage detection

         + Problem.
-Given table of exchange reates, is there an arbitrage opportunity?
+Given table of exchange rates, is there an arbitrage opportunity?

     - Ex. $1.000 &#8594; 741 Euros &#8594; 1,012.206 Canadian dollars &#8594; $1,007.14497